Reviews You Can Rely On

 Should You Buy the Arc'teryx Beta?

-Despite being one of the more expensive jackets in its category, for any more demanding or passionate outdoor user willing to spend the extra money, the Beta will surely be worth the price.
-Offering the best storm protection and among the best freedom of movement, breathability, and comfort, this jacket is the bomb.
-Arc'teryx paid attention to all the details, from the smaller seam tape to its seam allowance, the materials used, its hood design, and the cut of the jacket — it's hard not to be taken with almost any aspect of this jacket, as long as you can stomach the price.
+Despite being one of the more expensive jackets in its category, any demanding or passionate outdoor user will be willing to spend the extra money for such high quality.
+No question, the Beta is surely worth the price when budget allows.
+It offers the best storm protection, freedom of movement, breathability, and comfort of any rain jacket we've tested.
+If you are looking for quality, this sits among the top of our list.
+Be it the smaller seam tape applied, its lightweight materials, the smart hood design, or the athletic cut of the garment, it's hard not to be taken with almost any aspect of this jacket's design — that is, if you can stomach the price.

 What Other Rain Jackets Should You Consider?

-While the Beta was the crème de la crème of rain jackets, a few other performers stood out for specific applications.
-For climbing or other activities demanding high levels of mobility, we loved the Mountain Hardwear Stretch Ozonic for its super stretchy material and well-designed fit.
-For the most weight-conscious users, we recommend the Outdoor Research Helium for its low weight and tiny packed size.
-If you need increased ventilation, the Outdoor Research Foray II offers huge side vents to dump moisture.
+Though the Beta is the crème de la crème of rain jackets, a few other performers stand out for specific applications.
+If you are willing to spend even more money to pick up the best of the best, its lighter sibling, the Arc'Teryx Beta SL, offers an even higher degree of water resistance and breathability.
+For climbing or other activities demanding high levels of mobility, we love the Mountain Hardwear Stretch Ozonic for its super stretchy material and well-designed fit.
+For the most weight-conscious users, we recommend the Black Diamond Fineline Stretch Shell for its low weight and tiny packed size.